Showing posts with label trauma. Show all posts

 If I try I will fail, so best not to try

-Dependence is wrong – it’s best not to have any needs
+Needing is wrong, dependence is wrong – it’s best not to have any needs

 This is because they are actually held in the body and nervous system rather than in the “thinking brain” and are faster and more automatic than logical thinking because they were originally somehow tied in to perceptions around survival (the messages may have originally been communicated by needed childhood caregivers, for example).